 It is not possible to renew the key of a revoked certificate.

 Only the Replace option is available here.

-Before the certificate is issued using replace, it is checked whether the user exists in the relevant DTAG systems and the data is correct.
+Before the certificate is drawn up, it is checked whether the user exists in the relevant DTAG systems and the data is correct.